One-Project-One-Week/DevLeague-Frontend/README.md

 # 🚀 DevLeague

-A beautiful and animated profile dashboard for developers to track their hackathon journey — ongoing, upcoming, and completed events with ranks, team details, and date-times.
+A place for developers to create or join a hackathon team, and compete and collect rewards.

----

-## 📸 Preview

-> [Insert a screenshot or gif here if you have one]
+A bridge between business, educational, technological sectors and juniors.
+A platform for developers, made by developers.
 ---

 ## 📋 Table of Contents